TKahh/POS-system/README.md

 A website that provides Point of Sale functionality for the purpose of selling at a retail store of phones and accessories.
 The users of this web app are salespeople and administrator at a phone store.

-This web app needs to provide functions such as: sales transactions, product management, employee management, viewing reports and statistics.
+This web app provide functions such as: sales transactions, product management, employee management, viewing reports and statistics.
 THIS WEB ONLY WORK LOCALLY

 HOW TO USE: